 Lehigh Valley, PA 18002-0450

-Letters of Recommendation will be accepted from December 1, 2016 to January 31, 2017.
+Letters of Recommendation will be accepted only until January 31, 2017.
 Any letters received after January 31, 2017 will not be accepted.

 *Enrollment verification includes a copy of your tuition invoice/bill or class schedule.